 for tempering the pickle

-- 3 to 4 tablespoons sesame oil, about ¼ cup, add more if required, can use sunflower oil or mustard oil
+- 3 to 4 tablespoon sesame oil, about ¼ cup, add more if required, can use sunflower oil or mustard oil too

 - 1 teaspoon fenugreek seeds (methi dana)